santosh0705/nginx-proxngin/README.md

 # nginx-proxngin
-Dynamic reverse proxy and webserver for docker.
+Dynamic reverse proxy and webserver for docker containers.